GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 align: center
 ---
 ```
-3. __Map View:__ The __map view__ is the __central component__ of every GIS programme.
+3. __Map Canvas:__ The __map canvas__ is the __central component__ of every GIS programme.
 This is where the __geodata__ are displayed.
 The map view has a projection which does not always have to correspond to the projection of the layers.

-4.  __Status bar:__ In the __status bar__ you will find __central information about the current map view__.
-Here you can set the __projection of the map view and the scale__.
-You can read the coordinates of the mouse pointer and thus quickly find out the coordinates of points on the map.
-You can rotate your map view, e.g. if you want to create a map facing south.
+4.  __Coordinates and Scale:__ Here you can find information about the scale of the map canvas, as well as read the coordinates of the mouse pointer.

-5. __Side Toolbar__.
-You may see a __side toolbar__.
-This is another way to easily open vector and raster files in QGIS.
+5. __Browser panel:__ The browser panel let's you browse the files on your computer and load datasets into your QGIS project.

-6. __Locator bar__.
-Here you can __search for tools and layers__.
+6. __Search bar__.
+Here you can __search for tools and layers__ in QGIS.
 If you don't know where to find a tool, you can try here.
+You can also type in coordinates to find them on the map canvas.

  :::{dropdown} Exercise: Create a new QGIS project
  1. In your “GIS_Training” folder, create a __subfolder__ called "Projects"